amkessler/sabew_2025_financial_economic_data_in_r/README.md

 To install the packages you'll need to run this demonstration, you can run this line in the console within RStudio:

-`install.packages(c("tidyverse", "lubridate", "janitor", "tidyquant", "writexl", "googlesheets4", "usethis"))`
+`install.packages(c("tidyverse", "lubridate", "janitor", "tidyquant", "writexl", "googlesheets4", "usethis", "DT"))`

 You can clone this repository, or if you would like to both download/launch this project within RStudio with one line of code, you can run this in the console: